How EU fund rules leave gaps in investor protection

 Shares of Italy-based managers have been sensitive to issues concerning performance fees.
 Mediolanum made 326 million euros in performance fees last year, or 0.46 percent of its overall assets under management, a larger proportion than many other big European managers.
 That sum was nearly one fifth of Mediolanum's total revenues.

+Banca Generali said it started to base funds in Luxembourg eight years ago because at the time clients paid higher tax on funds based in Italy.
+Azimut declined to comment.

-For the UK's Henderson Group (HGGH.L), performance fees were 0.11 percent of assets under management; for France's Amundi (AMUN.PA), 0.01 percent; and for Switzerland's GAM Holding (GAMH.S), 0.07 percent.
+For the UK's Henderson Group, performance fees were 0.11 percent of assets under management; for France's Amundi, 0.01 percent; and for Switzerland's GAM Holding, 0.07 percent.

 (Additional reporting by Maria Pia Quaglia; Editing by Mark Bendeich, Simon Robinson and Richard Woods)